camba1/cwit_2020/README.md

 - With the application running, login to the container with:

-  `docker exec -it nodemariacont 'bash'`
+  `docker exec -it nodewithdbcont 'bash'`

 - Run `npm test`
 - To exit the container just use `exit`.